A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Monte Carlo Experiments

-\begin{exmp} [A general graphical model with external factors] We consider a general conditional dependency graph with the contribution of external factors by combining the ingredients of Examples \ref{exmp::smu} and \ref{exmp::factor-graph}.
-In particular, we generate $\bu$ from Example \ref{exmp::smu} and $\bff \sim N(0, I_{30})$, then set $\bx = \bu + \bQ g(\bff)$ where $\bQ$ is the same as Example \ref{exmp::factor-graph}.
-We also consider $g(\bff)=\bff$ and $g(\bff) =\bff^2$. \end{exmp} In this example, we would like to investigate the performance of a two-step projection method.
+\begin{example} [A general graphical model with external factors] We consider a general conditional dependency graph with the contribution of external factors by combining the ingredients of Examples \ref{exmp::smu} and \ref{exmp::factor-graph}.
+In particular, we generate $\bu=(\bx_1^T, \bx_2^T)$ with $\bx_1$ and $\bx_2$ generated from Example \ref{exmp::smu} and $\bff \sim \mathcal{N}({\bf 0}, \bI_{300})$, then set $\bx = \bu + \bQ g(\bff)$ where $\bQ$ is the same as Example \ref{exmp::factor-graph}.
+We also consider $g(\bff)=\bff$ and $g(\bff) =\bff^2$. \end{example} In this example, we would like to investigate the performance of a two-step projection method.
 In particular, we first project $\bx$ onto the space spanned by $\bff$ and denote the residual by $\hat\bu$.
 Then we explore the conditional dependency structure of $\hat\bu^{(i)}$ and $\hat\bu^{(j)}$ given $\hat\bu^{(-i, -j)}$ by projecting them onto the space orthogonal to the space (linearly or additively) spanned by $\hat\bu^{(-i, -j)}$.
 Here, we compare the performances of methods using the external factor and those that ignore them.
 The average ROC curves are rendered in Figure \ref{fig:: smu-factor}.

-From the figure, we see that first of all, when $g(\bff)=\bff$, the methods using external factors outperform their counterparts without using the information with the best method being lasso.dcov (lasso regression based projection coupled with distance covariance).
+From Figure \ref{fig:: smu-factor}, we see that first of all, when $g(\bff)=\bff$, the methods using external factors outperform their counterparts without using the information with the best method being lasso.dcov.
 Second, when we have nonlinear factors, using the factors do not necessarily help when we only consider linear projection.
 For example, the performances of lasso.pearson and lasso.pearson.f in panel (c) illustrates this point.
 On the other hand, by using sparse additive model based projection, we have a substantial gain over all the remaining methods especially for $n=300$.